anttijuu/BooksAndWords/FunctionalParallel/README.md

 ...
 ```

-This implementation is demonstrating [functional programming](https://en.wikipedia.org/wiki/Functional_programming) as a way to solve the problem, using Swift as the programming language.
+This implementation is demonstrating [functional programming](https://en.wikipedia.org/wiki/Functional_programming) with parallel threads as a way to solve the problem, using Swift as the programming language.
 The code uses the Swift collection methods:

 1. `filter` to filter out words to ignore from the array of words read from the file,
 1. `reduce` to create a *dictionary* of words with word counts,